-Through tutoring and mentorship, innovative programming from organizations like the Center for Innovation in Engineering and Science Education (CIESE), partnerships with the Hoboken Board of Education, and participation in local and national educational initiatives, Stevens collaborates with students and educators to enhance K-12 STEM educational experiences.
+Through tutoring and mentorship, innovative programming from organizations like the Center for Innovation in Engineering and Science Education (CIESE), partnerships with the Hoboken Board of Education, the Hoboken Family Alliance, and participation in local and national educational initiatives, Stevens collaborates with students and educators to enhance K-12 STEM educational experiences.

 Stevens Math Olympiad

 The Stevens Math Olympiad is a mathematical competition for middle and high school students to solve creative mathematical and logical problems, and to attract students to the joy and the excitement of mathematics.
 Students are offered 15 problems to solve over the course of 90 minutes in five divisions: grades 3-4, grades 5-6, grades 7-8, grades 9-10 and grades 11-12.

 The Olympiad has the following goals: